-Shepherds huts have been around for hundreds of years.
+Shepherd's huts have been around for hundreds of years.
 It is the classic Victorian hut, as featured in Thomas Hardy's novel 'Far From the Madding Crowd', clad in corrugated iron and no more than a cart width wide, which inspires the huts we make today.
-They originally offered basic shelter to shepherds on the Downlands of Southern England.

-The Plankbridge shepherd’s hut is our symbol of many years of experience, research and a close affection for our rural heritage.
-Shepherd’s huts were originally made by Victorian foundries and blacksmith’s forges, and at Plankbridge we have copies of original Victorian shepherd’s hut blueprints from a local firm called Lott and Walne.
-The plans very much inspire our work, whilst we also embrace new technology to create huts suitable for modern day uses.
-We also do a road legal, 'type approved' version.
+The Plankbridge shepherd’s hut reflects many years of experience, research and a close affection for our rural heritage.
+Shepherd’s huts were originally made by Victorian foundries and blacksmith’s forges, and at Plankbridge we have copies of original Victorian shepherd’s hut blueprints from a local Dorchester firm called Lott and Walne.

 We often enjoy restoring original huts, and have found the restoration process to be the only way to truly excel at the hutmaking craft.